adrianolszewski/model-based-testing-hypotheses/README.md

 6) rellted with 5 - so you can use the multivariate-t distribution ("mvt") based exacty adjustment for multiple comparisons
 7) Available for non-likelihood models (GEE-estimated GLM; and such models usually NEED more data!)
 8) Available in all statistical packages.
+9) Allows for testing LS-means (EM-means) and at CERTAIN values of the numerical covariate(s).

 Wald's - disadvantages:
 1) At N<20-50 may be anti-conservative, worse than LRT